ckbjimmy/2018_mlw/README.md

 - [Skillset] basic python syntax
 - [Requirements] Google account OR [anaconda](https://anaconda.org/anaconda/python)

+The repository include three tutorial jupyter notebooks.
+You may want to download it or run it on colab.

-In part 1, we will go through the basic of machine learning for classification problems.
+- In part 1, we will go through the basic of machine learning for classification problems.
+The tutorial is modified from the version provided by Dr. Alistair Johnson.
+(Thanks!)
-In part 2, we will investigate more on unsupervised learning methods for clustering and visualization.
+- In part 2, we will investigate more on unsupervised learning methods for clustering and visualization.
-In part 3, we will play with neural networks.
+- In part 3, we will play with simple neural networks.